stan-dev/stan-dev.github.io/events/stancon2024/index.md

 </center>

 ------
-Dates: September 10 - 12th 2024
+Dates: September 9 - 13th 2024

-The main conference is Tuesday 10th - Thursday 12th.
-We also plan to have informal half-days on Monday 9th and Friday 13th, for additional meetings and brainstorming sessions.

 [Stan](https://mc-stan.org/) is a widely used Bayesian inference software, which has found many applications across academia and industry, including political science, pharmacometrics, epidemiology, astrophysics, advertising, and more.
 The conference brings together both veteran and novice users, and serves as a focused event to discuss practical deployment and application of Bayesian modeling.

+The main conference is Tuesday 10th - Thursday 12th.

+Monday 9th afternoon we will have a half-day of workshops, including an introductory tutorial on Stan, and we will have an additional day of workshops on Friday 13th.

-The conference comprises one day of tutorial (with introductory and advanced courses) and two days of contributed talks.
+The conference comprises one and half day of tutorial (with introductory and advanced courses) and three days of contributed talks.

 For any questions, please reach out to stancon2024 at mc-stan dot org.